PROMPT

 Where:

-- Specifies the text to insert.
+text- Specifies the text to insert.

 If no parameters are specified, it reappears the current directory.
-Typing PROMPT $
+Typing PROMPT $ will not display any text.

 The following codes are used to insert special characters: